crashoverride777/swifty-sk-scroll-view/README.md

 SwiftySKScrollView.isDisabled = true
 ```

 - Step 7: Finally do not forget to remove the scroll view from your scene before transitioning to a new one.
-One of the pains when dealing with UIKit in SpriteKit.
+As mentioned above one of the pains when dealing with UIKit in SpriteKit.

 ```swift
 scrollView?.removeFromSuperView()